-In our opinion, the financial statements give a true and fair view of the financial position of EADS Finance B.V. as at December 31, 2009, and of its result and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union and with Part 9 of Book 2 of the Netherlands Civil Code.
+In our opinion, the financial statements give a true and fair view of the financial position of EADS Finance B.V. as at December 31, 2010 and of its result for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code.